 When it comes to cutting out the hearts, I suggest cutting up a lot.
 Might as well!
-You can use the extra to experiment with the paints and then you can choose the best one to give as a gift to your mom.
+You can use the extra to experiment with the paints and then you can choose the best one.
 Or you can save them and use them for other craft projects.

 Work on a smooth table, line with poster board or paper so you don’t get the alcohol inks or paints all over the place!